We have entered the season of food, friends, family and entertaining. It becomes a bit of a blur from now through New Years Day!

 Over the years I’ve amassed a large collection of tableware, loving versatility and matching table settings to an occasion.
 My collection ranges from my Grandparent’s Haviland wedding china produced in Paris to vintage Tansferware, minimalist monochromatic white and many variations in between.
 The combination of place settings, serving utensils and vessels and linens all set a tone and I love playing with combinations to make a meal perfect for the occasion.

-This summer I introduced you to a favorite online source of all things entertaining: Classic Hostess.
 I discovered them originally for their abundant and varied styles of drink dispenser jars that I love using for making Sangria, homemade vinegar or simple herb and fruit infused iced teas.
 When I landed on their site I found myself in a wonderland of options for every day dining as well as seasonal entertaining, gifts and home décor.
 By the time I was done poking around their website two hours later I had dreamed up a Labor Day nautically themed seafood cookout, Game Day potlucks, and my favorite holiday hosting.
 Their selection ranges from sleek, elegant high-end with panache, to homey, rustic collections such as their Mason Jar line that make any gathering feel relaxed and familiar.
 They’ve expanded their gift line this year with great options for Her and for Him to include gifts for Travelers, Wine-lovers, Beer-lovers, Historians, the Executive, and more.
 I feel confident you will find anything you might imagine for your dining table, bar, and gift-giving needs on their website; it’s unending!

 With the baking season afoot, it is the perfect time to try out some of Classic Hostess’s bakeware options.
 This 9 piece Bakeware Set in my favorite Lime Green was something I could not resist.
 Kitchen real estate is at a premium in my household for the days leading up to Thanksgiving.
 With many dishes to prepare and two ovens on the go, I loved the idea of creating a dessert that captures the Thanksgiving flavors but can be done ahead of time, as well as satisfy with individual portions.